paveenB/Amazon_Vine_Analysis/README.md

 ## Summary

 In the Vine program, 51 percent of the reviews are paid for 5 star reviews and 39 percent were non-Vine reviews.
 This means that we are not receiving quality reviews as 51 percent are paid so there is a bias in reviews.
+Maybe we could create a regression to see if there is any relationships between 5 star reviews for paid and unpaid reviewers.